GSA-TTS/identity-site/content/_partners/faq._en.md

         id: c-3
         title: How do we get our application to production?
         content: >-
             <a href="https://developers.login.gov/production/" class="external-link">Check Production deployment for more details</a>.
-We deploy changes to our production configuration weekly on Thursdays between 11am – 2pm EST.
+We deploy changes to our production configuration weekly on Thursdays between 11:00 am – 2:00 pm EST.
     -
         id: c-4
-        title: What do you support?
-SAML vs. OAuth vs. OpenID?
+        title: What do you support-SAML vs. OAuth vs. OpenID?
         content: >-
             We do not support the OpenID Connect “implicit flow” with `client_secret` because it is [not recommended by the OAuth group](https://oauth.net/2/grant-types/implicit/){:class="external-link"} for security reasons.
-We do support OpenID Connect `private_key_jwt` and PKCE
+We do support OpenID Connect `private_key_jwt` and PKCE.

             For more info see: